MicrosoftDocs/Viva/Viva/glint/setup/360-manage-subjects.md

 ---
-title: Manage subjects, feedback providers, and coaches in a Viva Glint 360 feedback program (preview)
+title: Manage subjects, feedback providers, and coaches in a Viva Glint 360 feedback program
 description: Selecting subjects, feedback providers, and coaches is done in the Manage Subjects sections of a Viva Glint 360 program. ms.author: JudithWeiner
 author: JudyWeiner